ciribob/DCS-CTLD/README.md

 # DCS-CTLD
 Complete Troops and Logistics Deployment for DCS World

-This script is a rewrite of some of the functionality of the original Complete Combat Troop Transport Script (CTTS) by Geloxo (http://forums.eagle.ru/showthread.php?t=108523).
+This script is a rewrite of some of the functionality of the original Complete Combat Troop Transport Script (CTTS) by Geloxo (http://forums.eagle.ru/showthread.php?t=108523), as well as adding new features.

 The script supports: